 How To Use The Productivity Tips!

 Productivity tips are not, just, shortcuts!
-It is not something you use sporadically and expecting to have good results.
+It is not something you use sporadically and expect to have good results.
 They should be used within (or in conjunction with) a well-established framework of an organization system, an existing workflow or a personal system.
 You should select and employ these systems, based on clear defined ideas of accountability, limitations, boundaries time, and time management.
 In order a productivity tip you use to help you to do more effectively, efficiently and in less time your tasks, activities, projects, chores, etc. needs to be first:

 - Selected based on your personal traits and workflow,